 Meaning, at its core, is how we make sense of the world.
 It allows us to figure out what our lives and our world “mean.”
 If we view meaning in this way, then our morality, even if it is imperfect, truly is a form of “meaningfulness.”

 Yes, meaning can be fluff — or, as Brooks phrased it, “the NutraSweet of the inner life.”
 But it can also be the driver to a more just and more peaceful society, because it is what allows us to discover how we can best bring our gifts and talents in the service of our world.

 If we are looking to better ourselves and our world, morality might be more important.
 But meaning might be more effective.

 (This post is part of the Sinai and Synapses Discussion Forum, a collection of perspectives on specific topics.
-It is part of our Winter 2015 series, “Why Do People Do Bad (and Good) Things?”
-This post first appeared on My Jewish Learning’s Rabbi Without Borders blog.)
+It is part of our series “Why Do People Do Bad (and Good) Things?”
+It first appeared on My Jewish Learning’s Rabbi Without Borders blog.)